 Swinburne University of Technology leads the way with innovative and new ways of teaching, learning and thinking.
 It offers a wide range of study options, from pre-apprenticeships, undergraduate, postgraduate and PhDs, including online degrees with Open Universities Australia.
 Swinburne is known for career-oriented education and encouraging lifelong learning.

-At the completion of this subject students will be able to:
+Students who successfully complete this subject will be able to:

-understand the principles involved in the life cycle of stars, from protostar to stellar remnants
+Explain and summarise the principles involved in the life cycle of stars, from protostar to stellar remnants